ali-vakilzadeh/Sophia-Learner/README.md

 **Intelligent Document Processing Pipeline for AI Training Data Generation**

-Sophia Learner is a secure, automated framework that watches designated folders for documents, extracts their content, processes them through local AI models, and generates structured training data for machine learning.
+Sophia Learner is a secure, automated crawler that watches designated folders for documents, extracts their content, processes them through local AI models, and generates structured training data for machine learning.

 ## Overview